odalle/simgrid-docker/README.md

    * Install and compile simgrid
    * Open a shell in newly creatyed image

+## Usage

+As mentioned above, `make run` will build all from scratch and start a new shell within the simgrid container.

+The first time you run the command it takes quite a long time since it triggers a full build from scratch.
+Subsequent executions `make run` are instantaneaous, unless you destroy or switch docker-machine.

+For convenience the image automatically mounts your homedir on the host so you can easily persist data on your user account.

+Remember that everything you write elsewhere in the container will be lost when you exit.
+(Which is also helpful to quickly erase and restart from scratch, eg. for testing)

 ## TODO
 * Untested yet in Linux and Windows environment.